Research Ethics and Author Usage Policies

 Plagiarism and Text Reuse

 Manuscripts submitted to the HCA Healthcare Journal of Medicine must be original, with content that isn't under consideration for another journal.
-Articles will be checked for plagiarism using iThenticate prior to being accepted for publication.
+Articles will be checked for plagiarism using iThenticate upon submission.
 The editors reserve the right to judge potentially plagiarized or reused content on a case-by-case basis, including the right to reject a submission without the option to resubmit.

 Authors should not reuse content under the authors' names that has appeared in other published articles or articles under consideration with another journal.
 While some publications accept some reuse of text from the authors' previous work, the HCA Healthcare Journal of Medicine will not publish manuscripts that have content identical to that of other published materials, either the authors' own or from another source, without proper citation and, if necessary, written permission for reuse from any copyright and/or license holders.